 The Corporation's executive compensation program is administered by the Human Resources and Compensation Committee of the Board of Directors (the "Committee").
 As part of its mandate, the Committee has primary responsibility for reviewing compensation and human resources issues and making recommendations to the Board of Directors with respect to the appointment and remuneration of executive officers of the Corporation.
-The Committee has the responsibility of monitoring executive management's performance assessment and succession planning, reviewing compensation and human resources issues and reviewing the evaluation of the President and Chief Executive Officer (the "CEO") performance and recommending to the Board of Directors the CEO's compensation.
+The Committee has the responsibility of monitoring executive management's performance assessment and succession planning, reviewing compensation and human resources issues and reviewing the evaluation of the President and Chief Executive Officer, or person acting in such capacity, (the "CEO") performance and recommending to the Board of Directors the CEO's compensation.
 The Committee also evaluates the performance of the Corporation's senior executive officers and reviews the design and competitiveness of the Corporation's compensation plan.
-During the financial year ended December 31, 2006, the Committee met twice and performed other business by means of a circulating resolution.
+During the financial year ended December 31, 2007, the Committee met once and performed other business by means of a circulated resolution in writing.
 The Committee reviewed the CEO's recommendation for corporate compensation and benefit plans including proposed salary ranges, bonuses, stock options; reviewed the performance and compensation of the CEO; reviewed and approved the CEO's recommendation for salaries, budgets, organization and manpower plans, and succession planning; reviewed and approved directors' compensation; recommended stock options be granted and reviewed the Committee's charter.